Philippus/elastic4s/README.md

   // await is a helper method to make this operation synchronous instead of async
   // You would normally avoid doing this in a real program as it will block your thread client.execute { index into "bands" / "artists" fields "name"->"coldplay" }.await

+  // we need to wait until the index operation has been flushed by the server.
+  // this is an example point - when the index future completes, that doesn't mean that the data is
+  // ready to be searched, it just means the server has processed your request.
+Elasticsearch is
+  // eventually consistent.
+For this demo, we'll simply wait for 2 seconds Thread.sleep(2000)

-  val resp = client.execute { search in "bands" / "artists" query "coldplay" }.await
+  // now we can search for the document we indexed earlier val resp = client.execute { search in "bands" / "artists" query "coldplay" }.await println(resp)
-  println(resp)